 This course offered by the Business School will help you build on general understanding of entrepreneurship and innovation, as well as specialised topics related to Data-driven innovation and entrepreneurship.
-This course involves a unique collaboration between Edinburgh Innovations and the Business School to bring in industry relevant learning experiences.

-We are living in a data-driven society where entrepreneurship and innovation, driven by data has led to radical social and economic changes.
+We are living in a data-driven society where entrepreneurship and innovation, driven by data, has led to radical social and economic changes.
 However, advanced technology and data alone is not sufficient to guarantee either user adoption or commercial success.
 The course will raise your awareness of the legal, business, managerial, ethical, creative, analytical and interpersonal skills relevant to setting up and running a new venture, and more broadly, encourages you to be an innovative thinker in a variety of organisational contexts.

 This course provides an on-line enabled curriculum utilising multiple learning modes, including: independent reading, short lecture video presentations, interview videos with individual entrepreneurs, case studies, online discussions, and exposure to practice.
 Throughout the course, you will engage in a piece of research to evaluate your opportunity ideas.

 The course will cover the following five topics related to innovation, entrepreneurship and new ways of organising business activities with data: